EleMisi/TinyProjects/Tweets_Sentiment_Analysis/README.md

 This project is licensed under the Apache License 2.0 - see the [LICENSE.md](https://github.com/EleMisi/TinyProjects/blob/master/LICENSE) file for details.

 ### External links
-* Ream more about this project on my [website](https://eleonoramisino.altervista.org/sentiment-analysis-on-tweets/).
+* Read more about this project on my [website](https://eleonoramisino.altervista.org/sentiment-analysis-on-tweets/).